-Northrop Grumman is the prime contractor working with NASA to build the James Webb Space Telescope.
-We are bringing Webb back to the South by Southwest (SXSW) Gaming Expo at the Palmer Events Center March 13-15, 2015.
+Northrop Grumman is the prime contractor working with NASA to build the James Webb Space Telescope, that will unleash a new dawn of discovery.
+We are bringing Webb back to the South by Southwest (SXSW) Gaming Expo at the Austin Convention Center March 17-19, 2016.
 Come learn about the vision behind the Webb Telescope and the challenges of its construction in this exhibit that showcases the science, images and technologies changing our understanding of the universe.
-Free to the public, the exhibit will feature a touch screen with the interactive Microsoft World Wide Telescope and an Instagram booth, where people can take a zero-G selfie.
+Free to the public, the exhibit will feature a touch screen with the interactive touch screens, JWST models, and much more.
 Come talk with scientists and engineers who will share how Webb will inspire the next generation of scientists and engineers to push the boundaries of science and technology forward.

 Free and open to the public (no badge required).
-Visit the JWST exhibit inside the Palmer Events Center during the following dates/times:
+Visit the JWST exhibit inside the Austin Convention Center during the following dates/times:

 Join the Conversation